Learned ISTA with Error-based Thresholding for Adaptive Sparse Coding: Theoretical Analysis

-Support set selection was proposed in prior works \cite{chen2018theoretical} to improve the performance of LISTA, and it helped to achieve a lower error bound when compared with the original LISTA.
-Here, we first give a detailed discussion on the convergence of LISTA combined with support selection before we delve deeper into the theoretical study of how combining our EBT with them further improves the performance. \begin{Lemma} \rm{\textbf{(Convergence of LISTA with support selection)}} For LISTA with support selection formulated in Eq.~(\ref{listacpss}), if $x_s$ is sampled from $\gamma(B,s)$ and $s$ is small such that $\mu(A)(2s-1)<1$, with $U^{(t)} \in \mathcal{W}(A)$, assume that $b^{(t)} = \mu(A)\sup_{x_s}\|x^{(t)}-x_s\|_1$ is achieved and $p^{(t)}$ is sufficiently large, there actually exist two convergence phases.
+There exist many variants of LISTA, and in this subsection, we choose LISTA with support set selection as an example to show how our EBT improves it in theory. \begin{Lemma} \rm{\textbf{(Convergence of LISTA with support selection)}} For LISTA with support selection formulated in Eq.~(\ref{listacpss}), $x^\star$ is sampled from $\gamma(B,s)$.
+If $s$ is small such that $\mu(A)(2s-1)<1$, $U^{(t)} \in \mathcal{W}(A)$ and $b^{(t)} = \mu(A)\sup_{x^\star}\|x^{(t)}-x^\star\|_1$, there actually exist two convergence phases.
 In the first phase, i.e., $t\leq t_0$, the $t$-th layer estimation $x^{(t)}$ satisfies where $c_2 \leq \log((2s-1)\mu(A))$.
-In the second phase, i.e., $t> t_0$, the estimation $x^{(t)}$ satisfies where $C \leq s\mu(A)$. \end{Lemma} Lemma~\ref{lemma2} shows that when powered with support selection, LISTA shows two different convergence phases.
+In the second phase, i.e., $t> t_0$, the estimation $x^{(t)}$ satisfies where $C \leq s\mu(A)$. \end{Lemma} \begin{Theorem} \rm{\textbf{(Convergence of EBT-LISTA with support selection)}} For EBT-LISTA with support selection and $\phi=1$, $x^\star$ is sampled from $\gamma(B,s)$.
+If $s$ is small such that $\mu(A)(2s-1) < 1$, $U^{(t)} \in \mathcal{W}(A)$, and $\rho^{(t)} = \frac{\mu(A)}{1-\mu(A)s}$, there exist two convergence phases.
+In the first phase, i.e., $t\leq t_1$, the $t$-th layer estimation $x^{(t)}$ satisfies where $c_3<c_2$, $q_1 < sB$ and $t_1<t_0$ hold with a probability of $1 - \mu(A)s$.
+In the second phase, i.e., $t> t_1$, the estimation $x^{(t)}$ satisfies where $C \leq s\mu(A)$. \end{Theorem} Lemma~\ref{lemma2} and Theorem~\ref{thm2} show that when powered with support selection, LISTA shows two different convergence phases.
 The earlier phase is generally slower and the later phase is faster.
-Based on the theoretical results in Lemma~\ref{lemma2}, we further show in the following theorem that the convergence of EBT-LISTA with support selection is similarly bounded and also has two phases. \begin{Theorem} \rm{\textbf{(Convergence of EBT-LISTA with support selection)}} For EBT-LISTA with support selection and $p=1$, if $x_s$ is sampled from $\gamma(B,s)$ and $s$ is small such that $\mu(A)s<0.5$, with $U^{(t)} \in \mathcal{W}(A)$, assume $\rho^{(t)} = \frac{\mu(A)}{1-\mu(A)s}$ is achieved and $p^{(t)}$ is sufficiently large, there exist two convergence phases.

-In the first phase, i.e., $t\leq t_1$, the $t$-th layer estimation $x^{(t)}$ satisfies where $c_3<c_2$, $q_1 < sB$ and $t_1<t_0$ hold with a probability of $1 - \mu(A)s$.
-In the second phase, i.e., $t> t_1$, the estimation $x^{(t)}$ satisfies where $C \leq s\mu(A)$. \end{Theorem} The above theorem shows that after incorporating EBT, the model also has two different phases of convergence.
-It processes the same rate of convergence in the second phase, in comparison with the original LISTA with support selection in Lemma~\ref{lemma2}.
-While in the first phase, our EBT leads to faster convergence, and it thus gets in the second phase faster, well showing the effectiveness of our EBT in LISTA with support selection in theory.
+After incorporating EBT, the model processes the same rate of convergence in the second phase.
+While in the first phase, our EBT leads to faster convergence, and it thus gets in the second phase faster, showing the effectiveness of our EBT in LISTA with support selection in theory.